Nevenall/ghosting-the-edge/03 Gearing Up.md

 ###### Adjusting Reestablishment

-By adding 1 ¤ to the cost of the item the severity of the reestablishment consequence can be reduced by 1.
+By adding 1 ¤ to the cost of the item the severity of the reestablishment consequence can be reduced by 1 severity.
 By adding 2 ¤ to the cost, it can be reduced by 2.

 Some upgrades are {{invasive}} or {{difficult to adjust to}} and for these the reestablishment severity is increased by 1.
 These tags each increase the minimum possible severity as well.
 Making a moderate reestablishment the best you can expect for any {{invasive}} and {{difficult to adjust to}} upgrades, such as wired reflexes.

-Other upgrades are the opposite; {{non-invasive}} or {{easy to adjust}} to and these reduce reestablishment by 1.
+Other upgrades are the opposite; {{non-invasive}} or {{easy to adjust to}} and these reduce reestablishment by a severity.

-### Types of Upgrades

 #### Neural Implants